damienbelveze/visibilite_recherche/data/hal.md

 HAL gives you the opportunity to store all your publications and their related source code in open access and to edit a thorough curriculum of your research activity from these works, which is known as a HAL CV.

 this CV HAL can be used to certify a [[Mastodon]] account

+HAL team and Software Heritage Foundation have made an agreement so that it become possible to deposit source code in HAL and from there push it to the [[Software Heritage]] archive.